UCIDataScienceInitiative/LearningWithPython/NeuralNetworkBasics.md

 ## Computational graph

-A computational graph represents a complex function through basic operations on a graph; it allows for automatic differentiation in Tensorflow, making backpropagation straightforward.
+A computational graph represents a complex function through basic operations on a graph; it allows for automatic differentiation in Tensorflow, making back-propagation straightforward.

 <img src="/figures/graph.png" width="60%">